Skip to content

 HMS understand and recognise their duty to undertake specific responsibilities to ensure all statutory measures, legislation and guidance is being adhered to.
 This is done so by ensuring:

-• it has a Designated Safeguarding Lead (DSL) and Deputy Designated Safeguarding Leads (DDSL) for Child (Pupil / Student) Protection and receive refresher training at two yearly intervals to keep their knowledge and skills relevant and where necessary, take advice and guidance from a child protection specialist
+• It has a Designated Safeguarding Lead (DSL) and Deputy Designated Safeguarding Leads (DDSL) for Child (Pupil / Student) Protection and receive refresher training at two yearly intervals to keep their knowledge and skills relevant and where necessary, take advice and guidance from a child protection specialist

-• the Child Protection Team at County Hall is notified of the HMS DDSL’s and kept informed of any changes in personnel
+• The Child Protection Team at County Hall is notified of the HMS DDSL’s and kept informed of any changes in personnel

-• all colleagues know or have access to documentation detailing the names, roles and contact details of HMS’s DDSL’s
+• All colleagues know or have access to documentation detailing the names, roles, and contact details of HMS’s DDSL’s

-• all colleagues undertake regular safeguarding training, including identifying indicators of abuse and neglect, knowledge of safe working practice and an understanding of their role and responsibilities
+• All colleagues undertake regular safeguarding training, including identifying indicators of abuse and neglect, knowledge of safe working practice and an understanding of their role and responsibilities

-• all colleagues are aware of and have access to a copy of this policy and other relevant documents
+• All colleagues are aware of and have access to a copy of this policy and other relevant documents

-• new colleagues and temporary workers receive a safeguarding pupil’s / student’s induction
+• New colleagues and temporary workers receive a safeguarding pupil’s / student’s induction

 • HMS will work with relevant agencies and co-operate on child (pupil / student) protection matters

-• hMS operates within the legislative framework and recommended guidance
+• HMS operates within the legislative framework and recommended guidance

 The duty placed upon schools and staff to ensure safeguarding procedures are correctly followed is set out in Section 175 of the Education Act 2002.

-Safeguarding is defined by DfE in ‘Working Together to Safeguard Children’ (2018) as:
+Safeguarding is defined by DfE in ‘Working Together to Safeguard Children’ (2023) as:

-“protecting children from maltreatment; preventing impairment of children’s mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.”
+• ensuring that children grow up in circumstances consistent with the provision of safe and effective care

 Back to top